MigeruDev/Wasteland/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements
 * [Proximity](https://www.youtube.com/channel/UC3ifTl5zKiCAhHIBQYcaTeg) brand logo
+* Science Kombat for the 8 bit character design
 * The page where I downloaded the songs in midi format is no longer available 😔.
 It's a shame, but I will always be grateful to them.